 — From one shots, loops and percussive elements to dreamy, atmospheric pads, shimmering delays and electronics that develop over time

-— Available in our award-winning standalone plugin
+— Available in our award-winning dedicated plug-in

 — Designed specifically with the composer in mind — enhance your cinematic scores with character, texture and shimmering atmospheric beauty